datamol-io/splito/docs/index.md

-# Introduction
+# Getting Started

-Welcome to the Partitio documentation!
+Welcome to the splito documentation!